 This study comprehensively surveys the use of AI in cybersecurity for SA.
 This method enables the comprehensive collection, assessment, and synthesis of existing literature, resulting in an extensive understanding of current trends, challenges, and advancements.
 The relevant literature used in the survey was gathered from Journal articles, conference proceedings, book chapters, magazines, and websites using relevant keywords from different academic databases and digital libraries like Nature, Wiley Online Library, MDPI, ScienceDirect, Frontiers, IEEE Xplore Digital Library, IGI Global, Springer, Taylor & Francis, and Google Scholar.
 The research considered the relevant literature published between January 2021 and July 2024 written in English and focused on scientific and technical research, particularly in AI, cybersecurity, and SA.
 A set of keywords and phrases related to AI, cybersecurity, and SA was used to search academic databases and digital libraries.
-The search terms included "Cybersecurity Challenges in SA" OR "AI" AND "Cybersecurity" AND "SA" OR "Machine Learning" AND "Cybersecurity" AND "Precision Agriculture" OR "Deep Learning" AND "Cyber Threats" AND "Advantages of using AI in Cybersecurity" OR "Ethical Concerns in Application of AI in Cybersecurity" AND their intersections, were used to extract the relevant literature for the study.
+The search terms included "Cybersecurity Challenges in SA" OR "AI" AND "Cybersecurity" AND "SA" OR "Machine Learning" AND "Cybersecurity" AND "Precision Agriculture" OR "Deep Learning" AND "Cyber Threats" AND "Agriculture Technology" OR "AI" AND "Cyber Attacks" AND "Smart Farming" OR "Application of AI in Cybersecurity" AND their intersections, were used to extract the relevant literature for the study.
 The Boolean operators "AND" and "OR" were employed to filter the search results and ensure relevant material inclusion.